ebi-gdp/docs/docs/explain/exitcodes.md

-# Job error codes
+# Pipeline error codes

-If your workflow exits with an error the exit code will be included in your notification email.
+If your pipeline workflow exits with an error the exit code will be included in your notification email.

+The most common type of error is a match rate error.
+Making sure your target genomes are [imputed and in the correct genome build](https://pgsc-calc.readthedocs.io/en/latest/explanation/match.html) normally fixes this problem.

+If you submit a pipeline with more than one score: if any one score runs successfully the pipeline will succeed and you will recieve results and report.
+Consult the report to assess which of the scores ran successfully and which did not.

 ## Exit code table